microsoft/wcf-docker/README.md

 $ docker run -d -p 83:83 --name my-wcfservice wcfserviceimage
 ```

-There is no need to specify an `ENTRYPOINT` in your Dockerfile since the `microsoft/iis` base image already includes an entrypoint application that monitors the status of the IIS World Wide Web Publishing Service (W3SVC).
+There is no need to specify an `ENTRYPOINT` in your Dockerfile since an entrypoint application is already specified that monitors the status of the IIS World Wide Web Publishing Service (W3SVC).

 ### Verify in the browser